All Products

 - port: 80

-protocol: HTTP # Options for protocol are HTTP, HTTPS, and QUIC.
+protocol: HTTP # Options: HTTP, HTTPS, QUIC

+Set the certificates field to assign one or more certificates to an HTTPS listener.
 ALB sets the first certificate as the default certificate.
 ALB uses other certificates for request encryption only if the default certificate expires or is no longer applicable.

 listeners: